 To find freelance clients in the Netherlands, be sure to activate networks like LinkedIn and talk to everyone you know about your freelance business.
 Talk to your friends, previous business acquaintances, prior employers and even relatives.

-Join a ZZP community, one that speaks the same language as you or works in your field.
+Join a co-working space or ZZP community, one that speaks the same language as you or works in your field.
 You should also join a freelance community.
 This will make it easy for you to promote your products or services as well as meet people.
 It could also work to motivate you.

 Attend local business Meetups.
 Meetup is a great way to connect with other humans in your area.
 The network makes it easy for you to meet others in your field and collaborate.
 You can join a Meetup group or start a new one.